JeeWeetje/iot-workshop/README.md

 ### Azure IoT Hub secrets

-This integration requires an Azure IoT Hub Shared access policy key name with `Registry, Write and Device connect` permissions.
+The integration requires an Azure IoT Hub Shared access policy key name with `Registry, Write and Device connect` permissions.
 In this example, we use the **iothubowner** policy which has these permissions enabled by default.

 1. Check the Azure portal notifications.
 The IoT Hub should be created by now.
 2. On the left, select `Resource groups`